Skip to main content

 }'

 To receive signals in real time, set up a webhook.
-That is covered in detail in our webhook setup guide.
+That’s covered in detail in the webhook setup guide.

 Configuring Other Signal Types

-The job-offers example above illustrates the general pattern, but each signal type has its own relevant filters.
-Here are configuration examples for three additional types.
+The job-offers example above shows the general pattern.
+Each signal type has its own relevant filters.
+Below are configuration examples for three additional types.

 Fundraising Signals